isaaclau888/pillguard/README.md

 <img width="1920" height="1080" alt="SBA_2026-Apr-05_04-36-30AM-000_CustomizedView2692837445_png" src="https://github.com/user-attachments/assets/dc42f173-fd3d-4094-821b-169f19203c84" />

 ## How to use it?
-The question you may ask is how do you use this pill dispenser?
-To use this dispenser, you must set a timer on the app and select which medicine you're having.
+The question you may ask is how to use this pill dispenser.
+To use this dispenser, you must set a timer on the app and select which medicine you're taking.
 For example, at 1 pm, I need to take 2 Panadol Pills.
 Then it will follow your instructions and do the task at 1 pm.

 ## Fallout Zine
 ![PillGuard Fallout Zine](https://github.com/user-attachments/assets/303d7f12-3a6c-406c-90b4-af13834227f8)